Dolittle (film): Plot

 In Victorian era Britain, Dr. John Dolittle is a Welsh veterinarian with the ability to communicate with animals.
-After his wife Lily dies at sea, Dolittle retreats from human society and only tends to animals at his sanctuary that Queen Victoria gifted him.
+After his adventurous wife Lily dies at sea, Dolittle retreats from human society, living in seclusion at the animal sanctuary gifted to him by Queen Victoria.

-Years later, Tommy Stubbins, a young boy, accidentally wounds a red squirrel named Kevin while out with his hunter uncle Arnall and cousin Arnall Jr. He finds himself led to Dolittle's home by his macaw Polynesia, who hopes his arrival will help Dolittle reconnect with humans.
-At the same time, Queen Victoria dispatches her maid of honor, Lady Rose, to seek Dolittle's help when she falls seriously ill.
-After treating Kevin, Dolittle agrees to see Victoria, after Poly reveals he will lose his home to the Treasury if the queen dies.
-At her palace, Dolittle finds Victoria being tended to by his lifelong rival, Dr. Blair Müdfly.
-Examining her himself in the presence of Müdfly and Lord Thomas Badgley, a member of the House of Lords, he discovers she was poisoned with nightshade and can only be cured with the magical fruit from the Eden Tree.
+Years later, young animal lover Tommy Stubbins is forced to go hunting, accidentally wounding a red squirrel named Kevin.
+He finds himself led to Dolittle's home by Poly the macaw, who hopes his arrival will help Dolittle reconnect with humans.
+There, Tommy meets Queen Victoria's maid of honor Lady Rose, sent to summon Dolittle to help the queen, who has fallen seriously ill.
+Tending to Kevin, Dolittle agrees to see Victoria, realising that he will lose his home to the Treasury if the queen dies.

+At Buckingham Palace, Dolittle finds Victoria being treated by his lifelong rival, Dr. Blair Müdfly, in the presence of Lord Thomas Badgley.
+Dolittle discovers the queen has been poisoned with nightshade and can only be cured by the magical fruit of the Eden Tree.
+Leaving Jip the Irish Wolfhound and stick insect Styx to guard the queen, Dolittle mounts an expedition of various animals, including Chee-Chee the gorilla, Yoshi the polar bear, and Plimpton the ostrich, but refuses to take Tommy.